google/hctr2/README.md

 ## File layout

- * `benchmark/`: C implementation and benchmarking code
- * `python/`: Python implementation and test vector generation
+ * `paper/`: LaTeX sources for our paper presenting HCTR2
  * `test_vectors/other/`: Test vectors we use to validate our implementations of other primitives
  * `test_vectors/ours/`: Test vectors we generate, in JSON format
+ * `python/`: Python implementation and test vector generation
+ * `benchmark/`: C implementation and benchmarking code
  * `third_party/`: derived works covered by a different license than our main MIT license